-Equity awards granted to our executive officers or members of the Board must be approved either by the Board or the Compensation Committee at a meeting or by unanimous written consent, per the policy adopted by the Compensation Committee governing the grant of equity awards to our non-executive employees.
-The policy provides that the CEO may make awards to non-executive employees within prescribed limits.
+Equity awards granted to our executive officers are generally granted early in the fiscal year and equity awards for our directors are generally granted in the second quarter in connection with the Company's Annual Meeting.
+The equity awards for our executive officers and directors must be approved either by the Board or the Compensation Committee at a meeting or by unanimous written consent, per the policy adopted by the Compensation Committee governing equity to our executive employees.
+The timing of equity grant approvals may be changed in the event of extraordinary circumstances, including in connection with mid-year promotions and new hires.
+The policy further provides that the CEO may make awards to non-executive employees within prescribed limits.
 Generally, equity awards will be effective on the first Monday of the month following the employee's start date, or for grants to existing employees, the date of approval.
+The Compensation Committee does not grant equity awards to take advantage of the release of material nonpublic information.
+Similarly, the Compensation Committee does not time the release of material nonpublic information to affect the value of equity award grant dates.
 The exercise price of all stock options and stock appreciation rights must be equal to or greater than the fair market value of our common stock on the date of grant.